RasmusFonseca/EvoBundle/README.md

 ```json
   "defaults":{"color":<string>, "width":<int>}
 ```
 where none of the fields are mandatory, but if specified they set edge-defaults.
+When a node is selected, the adjacent interactions are highlighted by removing the transparency.
+The default color should therefore ideally have a bit of transparency, which can be specified using e.g. `rgba(255,0,0,100)`.